Duxah/FreePCB-2/Download.md

 [Underway FreePcb v2.1 + Schematic Constructor v1.1](https://github.com/Duxah/FreePCB-2/archive/master.zip) | debug (not recommended) | 2021 | 10 | [link](https://freepcb.dev)

-Perhaps you only want to update the executable file
+Perhaps you only want to update the executable file (Attention! these are the file links of the most recent DEBUGGING version)

 Download                                                                       |
 -------------------------------------------------------------------------------|